unicode-org/cldr/docs/ldml/tr35-keyboards.md

 However, commensurate improvements to streamline new language support on the input side have been lacking.
 CLDR’s Keyboard specification has been updated in an attempt to address this gap.

-This document describes an interchange format for the communication of keyboard mapping data independent of vendors and platforms.
+This document specifies an interchange format for the communication of keyboard mapping data independent of vendors and platforms.
 Keyboard authors can then create a single mapping file for their language, which implementations can use to provide that language’s keyboard mapping on their own platform.

 Additionally, the standardized identifier for keyboards can be used to communicate, internally or externally, a request for a particular keyboard mapping that is to be used to transform either text or keystrokes.
 The corresponding data can then be used to perform the requested actions.
 For example, a remote screen-access application (such as used for customer service or server management) would be able to communicate and choose the same keyboard layout on the remote device as is used in front of the user, even if the two systems used different platforms.